lboyd93/rshell/README.md

 ### I/O Redirection ###

-* When using pipes and I/O Redirection, there must be one space in between all your pipes and arguments.
+* When using input redirection, there must be one space in between all your arguments. ex ls >> ls.txt, ls > ls.txt

-*
+* When using piping, you cannot put more than 2 pipes together.
+When you have more than 2 pipes, the rest of the arguments are just ignored.

 ##ls##